Sjavs: Overview

-The card have the normal Ace-Ten values except that the 5s are worth 10 points because there are no 10s.
-The aces and 5s are known as "counters" because of their high value.
+The card have the normal ace–ten values except that the fives are worth 10 points because there are no tens.
+The aces and fives are known as "counters" because of their high value.
 There are thus 120 points in the game.
 One player is nominated as the scorer.

 Deal

 The scorer is usually the first dealer.
 Thereafter the deal rotates to the left.
 After shuffling and offering to the right to cut, the dealer deals a packet of 3 cards each, then 2, face down, to the table, and another 3 cards each (3-(2)-3), so that each player has 6 cards and there are 2 in the cat.

 Bidding

 Beginning with forehand to the dealer's left.
 There is now a single round of bidding in which players may "play" or "pass".
 As soon as any player announces "play", the bidding is over and that player becomes the declarer.
 If all pass, the cards are redealt.